isaaceindhoven/plantuml-styler/README.md

 [![eslint-style](https://img.shields.io/badge/code%20style-eslint-brightgreen.svg?style=flat)](https://github.com/palantir/tslint)

 # Why PlantUML-styler
-PlantUML-styler A.K.A.
-StyleUML makes it possible to generate beautiful diagrams with just the press of a button.
+PlantUML-styler makes it possible to generate beautiful diagrams with just the press of a button.

 it turns a PlantUML diagram like this one.